Breakthrough hopes dented as Ukraine accuses Russia of new incursion

 In a telephone call with Putin, Germany's Angela Merkel said reports of a new Russian military incursion into Ukrainian territory had to be cleared up, a spokesman for the chancellor said in a statement.

 "The latest reports of the presence of Russian soldiers on Ukrainian territory must be explained," said Merkel's spokesman Steffen Seibert.
-"She emphasised Russia's major responsibility for de-escalation and watching over its own frontiers."
+"She emphasized Russia's major responsibility for de-escalation and watching over its own frontiers."

 A senior NATO diplomat said Russian support for the separatists was becoming increasingly open.